S Korea offers North economic benefits for denuclearisation | Law-Order

 - South Korea

 Inter-Korean ties have deteriorated amid a stalemate in larger nuclear negotiations between Washington and Pyongyang, which derailed in early 2019 over disagreements in exchanging a release of crippling U.S.-led sanctions against the North and the North's disarmament steps.
 North Korea has ramped up its testing activity in 2022, launching more than 30 ballistic missiles so far, including its first demonstrations of intercontinental ballistic missiles since 2017.
-Experts say Kim is intent on exploiting a favourable environment to push forward his weapons programme, with the UN Security Council divided and effectively paralysed over Russia's war on Ukraine.
+Experts say Kim is intent on exploiting a favorable environment to push forward his weapons program, with the U.N.
+Security Council divided and effectively paralyzed over Russia's war on Ukraine.

 North Korea has repeatedly blamed the United States for the crisis in Ukraine, claiming the West's "hegemonic policy" justified Russia's offensive in Ukraine to protect itself.